-Originally purchased from Alexandria Public Schools in 1980, Northern Virginia Community College’s Tyler Building was used to house the campus bookstore and fitness center.
-The replacement facility will expand on these features, offering outdoor terraces for the bookstore café and specialized athletic rooms.
-At the same time, arts students will find upgraded classrooms for studio art, dance, music and drama, as well as a black-box theater.
+Shen Milsom & Wilke is provided acoustical, audiovisual, IT infrastructure and security design services for Northern Virginia Community College’s (NVCC) 80,000-square-foot replacement of the Tyler Building, now known as the Center for Design, Media and Arts.
+Originally purchased from the Alexandria Public Schools in 1980, the building was used to house the campus bookstore and fitness center.
+The replacement facility expanded on these features, offering outdoor terraces, a Barnes & Noble bookstore café and specialized athletic rooms.
+In addition, students were provided upgraded classrooms for studio art, dance, music and drama, as well as a black-box theater.

 Our audiovisual team designed the black-box theater and worked on the reconfigurable rehearsal hall that has multiple points of connectivity.
 Student individual practice rooms offer recording and playback of individual practice sessions, with the information stored and managed in a central archival system.